 Cerebrium Setup

-If you don’t have a Cerebrium account, you can create one by signing up here and following the documentation here to get setup
+If you don’t have a Cerebrium account, you can create one by signing up here and following the documentation to get set up.

 In your IDE, run the following command to create our Cerebrium starter project: cerebrium init llama-3b-tensorrt.
 This creates two files:

-• main.py - Our entrypoint file where our code lives
+• main.py: Our entrypoint file where our code lives.

-• cerebrium.toml - A configuration file that contains all our build and environment settings
+• cerebrium.toml: A configuration file that contains all our build and environment settings.

 [cerebrium.deployment]